Poltergeist (1982 film): Music

+Steven Spielberg called me about five months before [Poltergeist] went into production and wanted to know if I would be interested in doing it.
+He'd long been an admirer of mine, and we had met several times.
+I said I'd be very interested, so he sent me a script and I loved it.
+I was very excited about being involved with anything with Spielberg, anyway...
+With Spielberg, probably more than any other director, there's a tremendous amount of discussion.
+He's very articulate about music, and one can discuss for hours about approaches.
+Anything I did was not on my own volition; it was a joint effort in that we both agreed what we were trying to do with the music for the picture.
+We wanted a childlike theme for the little girl; Spielberg felt that much of the action in the closet should have a quasi-religious atmosphere to it.
+There was something definitely non-human about it, yet it was not evil all the way.
+It was discussing specifics like that which resulted in our approach...
+[Tobe Hooper] was not involved at all with post-production.
+That was all strictly with Steven, and I worked very closely with him.

-Goldsmith wrote several themes for the score including the lullaby "Carol Anne's Theme" to represent blissful suburban life and the young female protagonist, an elegant semi-religious melody for dealings of the souls caught between worlds, and several dissonant, atonal blasts during moments of terror.Poltergeist soundtrack review at AllMusic, accessed February 16, 2011.
-The score went on to garner Goldsmith an Oscar nomination for Best Original Score, though he lost to fellow composer John Williams for E.T. the Extra-Terrestrial.
+Goldsmith wrote several themes for the score, including the lullaby "Carol Anne's Theme" to represent blissful suburban life and the young female protagonist; a semi-religious melody for the souls caught between worlds; and several dissonant, atonal blasts for moments of terror.
+The score went on to garner Goldsmith an Oscar nomination for Best Original Score, though he lost to John Williams for E.T. the Extra-Terrestrial.
+Early in the film a poster for the film Alien, for which Goldsmith also composed the score, is visible on a wall of the younger children's bedroom.

 Goldsmith's score was first released in 1982 on LP through MGM Records in a 38-minute version.
 Rhino Movie Music later released a 68-minute cut on CD in 1997.
 A two-disc soundtrack album later followed on December 9, 2010 by Film Score Monthly featuring additional source and alternate material.
 The 2010 release also included previously unreleased tracks from Goldsmith's score to The Prize (1963).

 There is an alternate version of "Carol Anne's theme" which has lyrics.
 That version is unofficially titled "Bless this House" (which is a line from the chorus).
-It was not featured in the film, but was part of the original album.
+It was not featured in the film but was part of the original album.